arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2020-01-02-but_developers_use_macs_10_reasons_not_to_switch_from_windows.markdown

     1. Oh, and one more thing. if you want to change one of the two windows you'll need to start over again as well.

 **Edit**
 I've figured out how to do this.
 Hit F3 or three-finger edge swipe up on the trackpad.
 Now drag two screens on top of each other.
-(I've added number eight so there are still seven issues)
+(I've added number eight so there are still seven issues.)

 ----------